A 15-minute intro to involute gears

 From this perspective, the cutting tooth enters at an angle before righting itself — and then tilts in the other direction as it’s camming out.
 Its horizontal wall leaves behind a rounded involute curve near the top; the bottom edge often produces a low-lying undercut on the opposite side.

 The involute curve is what makes the gear tick; the undercut is undesirable, as it weakens the part (and in extreme cases, can severely compromise the involute).
-The phenomenon is more pronounced at lower tooth counts.
+The undercutting behavior, neglected in many gear-making tutorials, is more pronounced at lower tooth counts.
 Undercuts are also more prominent at lower pressure angles, as shown below:

-Gears with high pressure angles are not only more prone to backlash, but can be trickier to manufacture due to diminished clearance between teeth.
+On the flip side, gears with high pressure angles are not only more prone to backlash, but can be trickier to manufacture due to diminished clearance at the bottom of the machined profile.
 Luckily, there is a way to make low-tooth-count gears without jacking up pressure angles: we can shift the cutting profile.

 To make a profile-shifted gear, we move the cutting teeth up in relation to the rack’s centerline; the addendum on the gear is adjusted correspondingly, too:

-There’s a lot more to gear science — but the constructive method outlined above makes it easy to explore.
-For example, if you trade the pitch circle for a freeform curve, you can make some impractical but mind-bending gears for much-deserved YouTube views.
+There’s a lot more to gear science — but the constructive method outlined above makes the rest easy to explore.
+For example, if you trade the pitch circle for a freeform curve, you can make some impractical (but working) Dalí-esque gears for much-deserved YouTube views.